-Married persons seeking to enroll should contact the Dean of Students prior to attending AIC.
+Married persons seeking to enroll should contact the Vice-President of Student Development prior to attending AIC.
 At this session, information concerning housing, utilities, employment, and adjusting to college will be discussed.
 The whole family should be together while attending AIC.
-Sufficient time before enrolling in classes should be planned to allow for checking on the above areas as well as arranging appropriate child care.
-AIC policy does not permit you to bring children to class or have babysitting arrangements on campus and assumes no responsibility for those children.
+Sufficient time before enrolling in classes should be planned to allow for checking on the above areas as well as arranging appropriate childcare.
+AIC policy does not permit students to bring children to class or have baby-sitting arrangements on campus and assumes no responsibility for those children.